Physical-Intelligence/aloha/README.md

 Then, do everything in the hardware portion of the below readme.
 Except wherever it asks you to modify something in `/etc/udev/rules.d/99-fixed-interbotix-udev.rules`, modify under a new file in this repo under `uvdev_configs/ROBOT_ID/99-fixed-interbotix-udev.rules`

-Once you've done this (and the other hardware steps), make sure to push your new file into the main branch of this repo!

 Finally, modify the run.Dockerfile line 56 to change the ROBOT_ID to your current one.
 TODO: Suraj make this a cmd line arg.

 Then you can build the docker: